-If you’ve ever Googled “Sales Enablement” to find out what it actually is, your results were likely an array of vendor-specific definitions, all framing enablement in an eerily complementary light to their own tools or products.
+If you’ve ever Googled “Sales Enablement” to find out what it actually is, your results were likely an array of vendor-specific definitions, all framing sales enablement in an eerily complementary light to their own tools or products.
 We’ll admit it: Guru was probably among the brands that surfaced in those searches.
 So we took a step back and created this guide to give you a wide-scope understanding of what sales enablement means, how to make it work, and why you should even care.

 In this guide, we’ll tell you what sales enablement means to us here at Guru.
 Plus, we’ll share some of the best knowledge we’ve learned from customers who use our technology to power industry-leading sales enablement programs.